Glossary of Accounting Terms for School Boards

 • Accrual Basis

-An accounting and record keeping principle that recognises costs when incurred and income when earned, regardless of when the cash changes hand.
+An accounting and record-keeping principle that recognises costs when incurred and income when earned, regardless of when the cash changes hands.

 • Accrual